secretcheng/HybridRAG-for-Network-Optimization/README.md

 > 🌟 This repository is the official source code from the paper of 	``HybridRAG-based LLM Agents for Low-Carbon Optimization in Low-Altitude Economy Networks.`` Welcome to see our work on arXiv.

 ## 🎯 Overview
 This project aims to jointly solve the communication optimization problem underlying MEC networks using HybridRAG and LLM Agents.
-We developed HybridRAG by combining KeywordRAG, GraphRAG, and VectorRAG.
+We developed **HybridRAG by combining KeywordRAG, GraphRAG, and VectorRAG**.
 We used **Qwen2.5-72B** in the example to build the optimization problem.